BFS-Lab/BFSDV/binlayerpress XSS.md

-### The data addition interface of the wordpress plug-in BlogBuzzTime has an XSS vulnerability
+### The data addition interface of the wordpress plug-in binlayerpress has an XSS vulnerability

 **Official website**: https://wordpress.org/plugins/binlayerpress/